 For annotating NP head modifications, adjectives and modifier nouns do not need to specify the linking, since this is never inverse, whereas PPs and relative clauses do need this.
+The modification of an NP head noun is annotated with link structures that are embedded within NP annotation structures (i.e., participant structures), and therefore do not need to specify the entity that they link the modifier information to.

-Noun-noun (NN) modification of a count noun always has individual distribution, and of a mass noun always has homogeneous distribution, so the distribution in a NN-modification does not need to be annotated.
-If the modifier is a bare noun, the linguistic information in the modification is a property that characterizes a certain concept.
-However, the modifying noun may itself by modified by an adjective, as in "chemical waste dump" (to be contrasted with "old waste dump"), or "natural language processing", in which case the modification is a structured property.

-So in general the modifying information consists of the property expressed by the noun, combined with the semantic information in any restrictions that may modify the noun.
-Inverse linking does not arise in adjectival modification, therefore an entity structure for a modifying noun in NN-modification is a pair consisting of a unary predicate constant and a (possibly empty) set of (adjectival or NN) restrictions:
+Noun-noun (NN) modification of a count noun always has individual distribution, and of a mass noun always has parts distribution, so the distribution in a NN-modification does not need to be annotated.
+A modifying noun may itself by modified, as in "chemical waste dump" (to be contrasted with "old waste dump"), or or by another noun, as in "corona virus infections".
+So in NN-modification the modifying information consists of the property expressed by the modifying noun, combined with the information in any restrictions that may modify that noun.
+Inverse linking does not arise in this case, therefore the link structure for NN-modification is a pair consisting of a unary predicate, possibly with (adjectival or NN) restrictions:

-(57) $\varepsilon{NN} = \langle markable, \langle property, restrictions \rangle \rangle$ .
+(57) $L{NN} = \langle property, restrictions \rangle$

-An adjective can be used not only for modifying an NP head noun, but also for modifying a noun that modifies another noun, This phenomenon is treated in this document as introducing a complex concept, such as ' toxic waste' or 'natural language'.
-An entity structure for adjectival modification is therefore a pair consisting of a unary predicate constant and a distributivity:
+Adjectives can be used distributively or collectively (as in "Ken was carrying some heavy books").
+An adjective that modifies a noun that modifies another noun is treated in this document as introducing a complex concept, such as 'toxic waste' or 'natural language'.
+Adverbial modification of adjectives (e.g. "very beautiful", "too expensive", "more expensive than expected",...} is considered to be outside the scope of the standard specified in this document.
+A link structure for adjectival modification is therefore a pair consisting of a unary predicate and a distributivity:

-(58) $\epsilon{AD} = \langle markable, \langle property, distributivity \rangle \rangle$
+(58) $L{AD} = \langle property, distributivity \rangle$

-Adverbial modification of adjectives (e.g. "very beautiful", "too expensive", "most reliable", "more expensive than expected",...} is considered to be outside the scope of the standard specified in this document.
+Adverbial modification of adjectives (e.g. "very beautiful", "too expensive", "most reliable", "more expensive than expected",...} is considered to be outside the scope of the scheme specified in this document.

-In PP modification, the semantic information of the PP consists of the relation expressed by the preposition and the information of the embedded NP, as described by a participant structure $\varepsilon{P}$ .
+In PP modification, the semantic information of the PP consists of the relation expressed by the preposition and the information of the embedded NP, as described by a participant structure ε_P .
 For PP modification the distributivity is relevant and the scoping (inverse linking or not - the latter case will be called 'linear' linking).
-Hence an entity structure for PP modification contains a quadruple:
+Hence the link structure for PP modification contains a quadruple:

-(59) $\epsilon{PP} = \langle markable, \langle relation, \epsilon_P (participant structure), distributivity, linking \rangle \rangle$ .
+(59) $L{PP} = \langle relation, \epsilon_P (participant structure), distributivity, linking \rangle$

 In modification by a relative clause, the semantic information to be captured in annotations consists of the specification of the events with their participants as described in the (relative) clause, the annotation of which is through an annotation structure, plus the semantic role that the participants indicated by the head play in the RC's set of events, the distributivity of the modification, and whether inverse linking occurs.
-The entity structure for a relative clause is thus:
+The link structure for a relative clause is thus:

-(60) $\epsilon{RC} = \langle \text{markable}, \langle \text{annotation structure}, \text{semantic role}, \text{distributivity}, \text{linking} \rangle \rangle$ .
+(60) $L{RC} = \langle annotation structure, semantic role, distributivity, linking \rangle$